Domestic and family violence

 Domestic and Family Violence Local Link

-Brisbane South PHN is rolling out Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.
+Brisbane South PHN has rolled out the Domestic and Family Violence (DFV) Local Link across the Brisbane south region to support general practices to respond to domestic and family violence.

 For practices in Redlands and Logan

-DFV Local Link is currently available to general practices in the Redlands and Logan areas.
+DFV Local Link is currently available to general practices in the Brisbane south region (Redlands, Logan, Beaudesert/Jimboomba and Brisbane areas).
 You can find out more about available services or arrange a visit to your practice by contacting your DFV Local Link Coordinator.

 Domestic and family violence training for general practices

-To register your interest in the RRR program or to get further information, please contact the Program Coordinator.
+To register your interest in the RRR program or to get further information, please contact the Program Manager.

 Domestic and family violence resources